dalehenrich/gsApplicationTools/docs/gettingStarted.md

   The **beforeUnwind:** block can be used to perform any additional actions that might need to be performed before unwinding the stack.

 ###Gem Server Transaction Management
+####Which transaction mode for Topaz servers?
+At first blush, [automatic transaction mode](#automatic-transaction-mode) seems to be the most convenient transaction mode for [Topaz][2] servers.
+With the system always in transaction one should never get an error doing a [commit transaction](#commit-transaction) without a preceding [begin transaction](#begin-transaction).
+However, if you are making use of multiple concurrent processes, there are advantages to using [manual transaction mode](#manual-transaction-mode).

+[Manual transaction mode](#manual-transaction-mode) means that you have a bit more protection from incorrect [aborts](#abort-transaction) or [commits](#commit-transaction):
+  1. an incorrect [abort transaction](#abort-transaction) will result in a **commit error** before any logical corruption can be written to the repository.
+  2. an inadvertant [commit transaction](#commit-transaction) will commit a partial result from another process to the repository, thus introducing potential logical corruption, but any subsequent commit will result in a **commit error**, so at least you will be alerted to the existence of the incorrect transaction semantics.

+Using [automatic transaction mode](#automatic-transaction-mode) means that detecting logical corruption would be a bit harder to isolate and identify.

 In a *gem server*, when an abort or begin transaction is executed all un-committed changes to persistent objects are lost irrespective of which thread may have made the changes.
 The [view of the repository](#gemstone-transaction) is shared by all of the threads in the vm.
 Consequently, one must take great care in managing transaction boundaries when running a multi-threaded application in a *gem server*.